jgbarah/Notes/foss-covid-tools.md

 ## <a name="opentrace">OpenTrace</a>

-Reference implementation of TraceTogether, recommended in Singapore.
+Reference implementation of TraceTogether, recommended in Singapore (notice: this code does not correspond to the apps being distributed as TraceTogether).

 * [Web site](https://www.tech.gov.sg/media/technews/six-things-about-opentrace).
 * Android and iOS apps, and server.